Russ Carnahan

 Dramatic losses in population in St. Louis in the 2010 Census contributed to Missouri losing a Congressional seat effective 2013.
 In the re-mapping of the state's congressional districts, Carnahan's district was dismantled.
 The bulk of the district, including Carnahan's home, was drawn into Missouri's 1st congressional district.
 The move placed Carnahan and William Lacy Clay Jr. in the same district; Carnahan lost the primary to Clay for the seat on August 7, 2012.

+As of 2023, he is the Chair of the Missouri Democratic Party.

 Early life, education and career

 John Russell Carnahan was born in 1958 in Columbia, Missouri, and raised in Rolla.
 He is the son of the late Mel Carnahan, the former Governor of Missouri and posthumous U.S. Senator-elect, and Jean Carnahan (née Carpenter), who was appointed to the U.S. Senate to fill the seat to which her husband was posthumously elected.

 His grandfather, A. S. J. Carnahan, served in Congress for seven terms, and also as U.S. Ambassador to Sierra Leone.
 Russ Carnahan is a recipient of the Eagle Scout Award.
 His sister Robin Carnahan was elected to the office of secretary state in 2004 and again in 2008 in which she received the most votes cast for a single candidate in the state's history.
 His brother Randy was killed in the same plane crash that took the life of his father.
 Russ Carnahan received a bachelor's degree and a Juris Doctor degree from the University of Missouri.
 He worked as a private practice attorney prior to entering politics.